Workcamps in Czechia

 When participating in Czech workcamp, which is not ESC, you will pay 10 EUR as an incoming fee.

 Method of payment

 You can pay the registration fee through a payment gateway or bank transfer.
 Detailed information will be sent to you in the confirmation email.
-The fee is valid within one calendar year.
+The fee is valid for one calendar year.

-INEX provides basic liability insurance for the project participants above 15 years old, covering the costs of damages up to about 75000 CZK.
-INEX-SDA does not provide any health insurance for the workcamp participants.
+INEX provides basic liability insurance for the project participants above 15 years old, covering the costs of damages.
+INEX does not provide any health insurance for the workcamp participants.
 Volunteers cannot stay at the workcamp without this insurance.
 Volunteers need to bring all the necessary documents along with them.

 You pay for transport yourself.
 It is up to you to set up your travels, but we can help you with everything if necessary.